Scholarships, Awards, and Funding

 Diversifying the Social Sciences Future Faculty Program

-Led by Professor Patricia Pinho and supported by a University of California Hispanic Serving Institution Doctoral Diversity Initiative grant, this five-year initiative works to transform the professoriate by supporting underrepresented doctoral students from in UCSC’s Social Sciences Division.
-Students participate in our Grant Writing Lab, Job Market Workshop, and Summer Publishing Institute.
+Led by Professor Patricia Pinho and supported by a University of California Hispanic Serving Institution Doctoral Diversity Initiative grant, this five-year initiative works to transform the professoriate by supporting underrepresented doctoral students in the UCSC Social Sciences Division.
+Students participate in our Spring Grant Writing Lab, Summer Publishing Institute (including a $5,000 stipend), and Fall Job Market Workshop.
+For more information on how to get involved, contact the LALS graduate program advisor and coordinator.